Interested in purchasing an image? See the list of specials or click any thumbnail for more information.

 hemisphere).
 Rotation is produced by wind shear (a change in wind speed and/or

-direction with height) and exists for the updraft portion or the entire scale of the
+direction with height) and exists for the updraft portion or the entire height of the

 storm (usually from a few to tens of kilometers horizontally and five to twelve

-Besides careful study of a storm to perceive the rotation, visible
+Besides careful observation of a storm to perceive the rotation, visible

 cues include striations or cloud bands wrapping around the outside edges in a spiral